 With the time difference from the Mainland, it’s especially easy to catch a sunrise on your first morning on Kauai.

-While Kauai has a reputation for being the rainy island, it’s actually a blessing in disguise.
-That means, you’ll have the opportunity to see rainbows multiple times during your trip!
+While Kauai has a reputation for being a rainy island, it’s actually a blessing in disguise.
+That means you’ll have the opportunity to see rainbows multiple times during your trip!

 In fact, you might even get to see a double rainbow or the rare triple rainbow!